ansible/awx/docs/docsite/rst/common/search.rst

 .. index::
    single: searching

-The |at| has a powerful search tool that provides both search and filter capabilities that span across multiple functions.
+AWX has a powerful search tool that provides both search and filter capabilities that span across multiple functions.
 Acceptable search criteria are provided in an expandable "cheat-sheet" accessible from the **Advanced** option from the **Name** drop-down menu in the search field.
 From there, use the combination of **Set Type**, **Key**, **Lookup type** to filter.

 |key sheet|